cmu-ci-lab/MitsubaToFRenderer/README.md

 ## Basic usage

 To use basic rendering functionality of Mitsuba, you can also look into [Mitsuba documentation](https://www.mitsuba-renderer.org/releases/current/documentation.pdf).
-As for extended functionalities, you can look into following instructions to put projectors and coded cameras into the scene file.
-If you look for example scene files, there are those modified from Mitsuba scene files with projectors or coded cameras in examples/ directory.
+For the extended functionalities, you can find below instructions on how to use projectors and coded cameras into the scene file.
+You can also find some example scene files (modified from original Mitsuba scene files to use projectors or coded cameras) in the examples/ directory.

 ### Perspective Projector